 The conversation on-site

-The Urbanization Project began their journey on site with a visit to a wind farm in Palm Springs, where the group was shocked to discover that the huge expanse of 3800 turbines were not enough to power the city of Palm Springs.
+The Urbanization Project began their journey on site with a visit to a wind farm in Palm Springs, where the group was shocked to discover that the huge expanse of 3800 turbines were not enough to power Palm Springs.

 At the TEDActive audience talks on Thursday morning, the group was inspired by Lawrence Kemball-Cook who spoke about his PaveGen technology -- tiles that harness the power of pedestrians' footsteps and convert them to energy that might power city lights.
 Near the Project space was a carboard replica of a city, built by artist Kiel Johnson.
 The Urbanization Project decided to combine these innovations and light up the cardboard city using the PaveGen technology and LED lights bought at a neighboring hardware store, bringing awareness to energy-saving solutions possible in urban areas.